 One of the most common questions I hear from new cat (or dog) parents is:

 The short answer is yes.
-Your cat’s health and behavior will improve, and you’ll contribute to reducing the problem of cat overpopulation and homelessness crisis.
+Kitty’s health and behavior will improve, and you’ll contribute to reducing the problem of cat overpopulation and homelessness crisis.

 But there’s a lot more information to talk about in detail.
-In this article, you will get valuable information about spaying and neutering cats.
+In this article, you will get valuable information about spaying and neutering pets.

 We will look at (feel free to jump around to the section with the question that most interests you)

 - What is Spaying/Neutering?